nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0

-DRGN-18568: When the :kconfig:option:`CONFIG_MPSL_FEM` Kconfig option is used, the actual value of radio output power is lower than expected.
+DRGN-18568: When the :kconfig:option:`CONFIG_MPSL_FEM` Kconfig option is used, the actual value of radio output power is lower than expected
   The actual value is lower than the default one in case the :kconfig:option:`CONFIG_BT_CTLR_TX_PWR_ANTENNA` or :kconfig:option:`CONFIG_BT_CTLR_TX_PWR` Kconfig options are used together with the :kconfig:option:`CONFIG_MPSL_FEM` Kconfig option.

 .. rst-class:: v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0